pelpuo/rvisor_docs/docs/design/inlining.md

 # Routine Inlining

 ## Description
-While trace linking reduces the intervention of R-Visor during execution, its advantage can be negated when C/C++ instrumentation routines are present, as one of the dispatcher's tasks is to execute these routines at predetermined points, often involving context switches[cite: 220].
+While trace linking reduces the intervention of R-Visor during execution, its advantage can be negated when C/C++ instrumentation routines are present, as one of the dispatcher's tasks is to execute these routines at predetermined points, often involving context switches.
 To maintain the performance benefits of trace linking, R-Visor's API allows for the insertion of instrumentation routines directly into the basic block in the code cache during its allocation phase.
 We dub this feature *routine inlining*.

 Our version of routine inlining allows users to write short snippets in RISC-V assembly with the aid of R-Visor's built-in encoder.
 This gives users low-level control over the instrumentation routines being executed.
 We recommend routine inlining for short, performance-critical instrumentation routines and for users proficient in RISC-V assembly.